Close

 Getting home: There are some much longer hiking paths connected to these trails but, for a short trip, the easiest path is simply back the way you came.

 This hike is made all the more exciting by the fact that you can actually trek through the stream!
-Wong Lung Hang (WLH), or Yellow Dragon Stream is one of Hong Kong’s most picturesque, introductory-level stream treks.
+Wong Lung Hang or Yellow Dragon Stream is one of Hong Kong’s most picturesque, introductory-level stream treks.
 Lung Mei (Dragon’s Tail) Falls is a very scenic gorge, surrounded on all sides by waterfalls and there are a few falls on the route with opportunities to climb up some of the waterfalls with ropes – but this is best left to experienced climbers.
-For those just wanting to appreciate the view, there are also pools to swim in.
-Government Flying Services issued a warning, cautioning people to be careful when hiking to these falls, so be sure to keep this in mind!

 Time at a leisurely pace: 3 hours there and 3 hours back.
 Wong Lung Waterfall is 2 hours into the trek and 1 hour into the stream, where there is a really nice pool for swimming.